imixs/imixs-cloud/doc/SETUP.md

 ## The setup.sh script

 In order to ensure that all nodes are running the same software releases run the following setup script.
-This script is designed for Debian 9 (Stretch) but of course you can adapt the script for a different Lnux distribution.
+This script is designed for Debian 10 (Buster) but of course you can adapt the script for a different Lnux distribution.
 The script installs the following tools:

  - docker-ce (the docker engine)
  - docker-ce-cli (the docker command line interface)